César Hernández (infielder)

-César Augusto Hernández (pronounced SAY-zahr; born May 23, 1990) is a Venezuelan professional baseball second baseman in the Detroit Tigers organization.
-He has played in Major League Baseball (MLB) for the Philadelphia Phillies, Cleveland Indians, Chicago White Sox and Washington Nationals.
+César Augusto Hernández (pronounced SAY-zahr; born May 23, 1990) is a Venezuelan former professional baseball second baseman.
+He played in Major League Baseball (MLB) for the Philadelphia Phillies, Cleveland Indians, Chicago White Sox, and Washington Nationals.

 On July 2, 2006, the Phillies signed Hernández as an undrafted amateur free agent, at the age of 16.
 He made his major league debut during the 2013 season.
 In 2016, he led the major leagues in bunt hits, and led the National League (NL) in infield hits and triples.
 In 2018, he tied for the major league lead in bunt hits.

 Minor leagues

 2007–10; Early minor league career

 Hernández was born in Valencia, Carabobo, in Venezuela, where he also resides in the offseason.
 He attended Unidad Educativa Cabriales, where he played basketball, volleyball, and baseball.

 Phillies' scouts Sal Agostinelli and Jesus Mendez signed him as an amateur free agent on July 2, 2006, at age 16.
 Hernández began his professional career in 2007, spending his first two seasons with the Venezuelan Summer League (VSL) Phillies.
 That year, he hit .276./328/.436 with 8 triples (leading the league) and 7 sacrifice hits (4th) in 54 games; he committed 15 errors.
 In the Venezuelan Summer League again in 2008, Hernández hit .315 (8th in the league)/.412 (6th)/.426 with 6 triples (tied for the league lead) and 19 stolen bases (4th) in 60 games, reducing his error total to 8.
 Between his two seasons in the VSL, he made 59 starts as a second baseman and 35 starts as a shortstop.

 He advanced a level in 2009, joining the Gulf Coast League (GCL) Phillies, with whom he played solely second base, and hit .267/.351/.313 with 13 stolen bases (tied for 7th in the league) in 41 games.
 He also participated in the Florida Instructional League during the 2009 season.

 Hernandez's improvement earned him another promotion in 2010, when he advanced to the Williamsport Crosscutters of the New York–Penn League (NY-Penn), with whom he enjoyed significant success.
 He was named an NY-Penn League Mid-Season All Star, and his teammates voted him as their Most Valuable Player (MVP).
 In 2010, he hit .325 (5th in the league)/.390/.392, including .391 against left-handed pitchers, and added 32 stolen bases (2nd in the league).
 After the season, he played in the Venezuelan Winter League as a member of the Bravos de Margarita, the first of several seasons after which he would return home and continue to play baseball.